 Proximity Designs: Treating the poor as customers

-Treat the poor as customers; design, market and sell moneymaking products that farmers can afford
+Treat the poor as customers; design, market and sell income-boosting products and services that farm families can afford.

 How it works

 - Treat the poor as customers, not as beneficiaries of charity donations